menicgiulia/NetMedPy/README.md

 ### Instructions

-1. Download the Examples Directory:
+1. Download the `examples` directory:
 If you haven't already, download the examples directory from the repository to your local or remote machine.
 This directory contains all the necessary files to run the example.

 2. Prepare the Data: